olokex/Travel-salesman-problem/README.md

-# Travel-salesman-problem
+# Travel salesman problem
- This project was created for study purpose, mostly to try MVC and OOP in python within tkinter for GUI
+ Created with the purpose of studying MVC and OOP in Python with tkinter as GUI.